Peterhague/CI-_MS2_Minesweeper/README.md

 </tr>
 </tr>
 <tr>
-<td>Sign in button for the client portal in the navigation bar</td>
+<td>Minesweeper game</td>
-<td>Click on the 'Sign In' button to the right of the navigation bar and fill in the fields of the form in the modal that is triggered.</td>
+<td>Click on the Minesweeper link in the navigation bar, and press the game's play button.
+Click on one of the squares in the grid.
-<td>Allows clients to easily log in to the client portal</td>
+The number represents the number of surrounding squares that contain a mine and therefore should not be clicked on.
+One can reason which squares have the highest probability of not having a mine by the combination of the displayed numbers from the accumulated clicks.
+Keep reasoning and clicking until you win, or try again.</td>
+<td>Verify that the games are fun and rewarding.</td>
-<td>Works as expected</td>
+<td>Works as expected.</td>
 </tr>
 <tr>
-<td>Sign in button for the client portal displayed prominently on page load (mpbile and tablet)</td>
-<td>Click on the 'Sign In' button displayed near the bottom of all pages on load and fill in the fields of the form in the modal that is triggered.</td>
-<td>Allows clients to easily log in to the client portal</td>
+<td>Spelling Bee game.</td>
+<td>Click on the Spelling Bee link in the navigation bar, and press the game's play button.
+The game will speak a word it wants you to spell.
+Type your attempt in the input field, and the game will display to you whether you were correct or incorrect.
+Keep making attempts until you receive a final score.</td>
+<td>Verify that the games are fun and rewarding</td>
-<td>Works as expected</td>
+<td>Works as expected.</td>
 </tr>
 <tr>
-<td>Registration form for client portal on Contact Us page</td>
+<td>Guess the Flag game.</td>
-<td>Click on 'Contact Us' in the navigation bar and scroll down to the second container including the registration form.</td>
+<td>Click on the Guess the Flag link in the navigation bar, and press the game's play button.
+The game will display 10 random national flags, with associated
-<td>Allows clients to register to use the client portal</td>
+input fields.
+Type your attempt into each field according to your general knowledge.
+Press the Submit button to see your score.
+Press the Play Again button for repeated attempts and to gradually improve your scores by committing the flags to memory.</td>
+<td>Verify that the games are fun and rewarding.</td>
 <td>Works as expected</td>
 </tr>
 </table>